Best practices for hosting online meetings

 Always reserve time for icebreakers to break down any social barriers and create an optimal group atmosphere.
 Breaking the ice also allows people to become familiar with each other, which fosters trust.

 The majority of in-person icebreakers are possible virtually.
-It is possible to make the engagement fun by sharing photos or using eye-catching virtual backgrounds for Zoom.
+It is possible to make the engagement fun by sharing photos or eye-catching virtual backgrounds for Zoom.

 Activities like brainstorming and voting contribute to increased engagement.
 You can embark on these activities by using a wide variety of specialized tools.
 Always keep the proceedings interesting to avoid the participants getting tired or bored.
 You can always ask them to take a break and refresh their minds before proceeding with the conference.